INTRODUCTION TO CAUSAL INFERENCE COURSE

 DATE & VENUE

-Our next introduction to causal inference course will be held on 16-20th September 2024
+Our next introduction to causal inference course will be held on 7th-11th July 2025 and will be our last course until 2027

 The course will be held at Cloth Hall Court in the centre of Leeds, UK.